Cultural Property (Japan): Conservation Techniques for Cultural Properties

 Techniques for the production of materials necessary for restoration and conservation, and the techniques of restoration and conservation themselves are not Cultural Properties, and are classified as Conservation Techniques for Cultural Properties.

 This form of protection was approved in 1975 (see below) and was made necessary by the disappearance of skilled craftsmen as a result of the industrialization.
 The techniques protected by the law applied to Tangible and Intangible Cultural Properties and included the mounting of paintings and calligraphy on scrolls, the repair of lacquerware and wooden sculptures, and the production of Noh masks, costumes and instruments.
 The minister of education can designate techniques indispensable for conservation as Selected Conservation Techniques.

 Examples of nominated entities in the field of architecture are the Japanese Association for Conservation of Architectural Monuments (for repairs and woodwork), the National Association for the Preservation of Roofing Techniques for Shrines and Temples (techniques for organic roofing materials: cypress bark, shingles, thatch) and the Association for the Conservation of Cultural Properties (paintings and lacquering of architectural monuments) In addition to the prestige associated with the nomination, the government provides subsidies for training, courses and documentation.

+As of 2 July 2026, there were 87 Conservation Techniques at a national level, with, as of 1 May 2025, a further 12 at prefectural and 18 at municipal level.

-Categories of registered Cultural Properties
+Categories of Registered Cultural Properties

 Besides the above "designation system" (指定制度), there exists a "registration system" (登録制度), which guarantees a more modest level of protection.
 The existing categories are:

 Registered Tangible Cultural Properties

 Compared to designated Important Cultural Properties and National Treasures, Registered Tangible Cultural Properties (登録有形文化財) entail fewer responsibilities for the owner.
 Loss, damage, change of ownership and intended changes that affect more than 25 percent of the visible surface need to be announced.
 On the other side, the owner is eligible for low interest loans for maintenance and repairs, subsidies for an architect and tax reductions of up to 50 percent.
 This new protection level is based on notification, guidance, and advice, and aims at voluntary protection of cultural properties by their owners.
-As of 1 February 2012, there were 8,699 registered structures and 13 registered works of art or craft.
+As of 2 July 2026, there were 14,758 registered structures and 18 registered works of art or craft.

 Registered Tangible Folk Cultural Properties

 Items particularly in need of preservation and utilization can become Registered Tangible Folk Cultural Properties (登録有形民俗文化財).
-There is no equivalent system for Intangible Folk Cultural Properties.
-As of 1 February 2012, there were 21 registered properties.
+As of 2 July 2026, there were 55 registered properties.

 Registered Monuments

 Monuments from the Meiji period onward which require preservation can be registered as Registered Monuments (登録記念物), thereby gaining a moderate level of protection based on notification and guidance.
-As of 1 February 2012, 61 monuments were registered under this system.
+As of 2 July 2026, 149 monuments were registered under this system.

+Registered Intangible Cultural Properties

+As of 2 July 2026, there were 7 Registered Intangible Cultural Properties (登録無形文化財).

+Registered Intangible Folk Cultural Properties

+As of 2 July 2026, there were 9 Registered Intangible Folk Cultural Properties (登録無形民俗文化財).